Shreyas911/sicopolis/docs/sphinx/source/AD/sicopolis_ad_config.rst

 LIS
 ---

 Install LIS as explained in the Quick Start Manual.
-The following commands might be helpful, they are written for the latest version at the time ofwriting.
+The following commands might be helpful, they are written for the latest version at the time of writing.

 ::